-OCCJ is pleased to honor Governor Bill Anoatubby of the Chickasaw Nation during the 2019 Oklahoma City Annual Awards Dinner on Tuesday, September 10, 2019, at the Oklahoma History Center.
-Click here for full event details.
+OCCJ honored Governor Bill Anoatubby of the Chickasaw Nation during the 2019 Oklahoma City Annual Awards Dinner on Tuesday, September 10, 2019, at the Oklahoma History Center.

 Bill Anoatubby has served as the Governor of the Chickasaw Nation since 1987.
 Prior to that, he served as the first lieutenant governor from 1979-1987.
 Anoatubby has been active in tribal government since 1975.
 His previous positions include director of tribal health services, director of finance, special assistant to the governor and controller.

 Work experience prior to his involvement with the Chickasaw Nation includes managing office operations of American Plating Company and the chief accountant of Little Giant Corporation.
 Anoatubby received degrees in accounting and business and has taken many continuing education courses.

 Today, the Chickasaw Nation employs more than 14,000 people.
 Funding for tribal operations has grown exponentially, tribal assets have grown two-hundredfold.
 Governor Anoatubby is committed to meeting the needs and desires of Chickasaw people by providing health care services, opportunities for employment and career advancement, heritage preservation, cultural preservation and growth, and the chance for every Chickasaw to obtain a higher education.